 How much time should be spent on reading intervention?

-If your child is young and has a history of speech, language, visual or attention processing difficulties then a more intensive summer program many be needed.
+If your child is young and has a history of speech, language, visual or attention processing difficulties then a more intensive program may be required.

-When I suggest a reading intensive to families, I am suggesting 60 hours or more of targeted intervention.
-Most research has identified 60 hours as the amount of time needed for the effects of intervention to become measurable.
-Smaller gains are made along the way, but to make a significant increase in skills, 60 hours seems to be the sweet spot.
+When I suggest a reading intensive to families, I am referring to 60 hours or more of targeted intervention.
+Research has identified 60 hours as the amount of time needed for the effects of intervention to become measurable.
+Making a significant increase in skills requires a significant investment in time and 60 hours seems to be the sweet spot.
 Does this mean you have to have 60 hours of intervention to see a change?
 Of course not, your child should be practicing and learning new skills each week and making changes along the way.